dcxSt/computational_methods_phys512/pset06/README.md

 SNR measured estimate hanford/livingston=8.00/9.47
 ```

 The analytic estimate drastically understimates the noise (but not too drastically, it's not more than one order of magnitude).
 This is probably because we smoothed those spikes in our noise model, so the analytical formula is underestimating the noise.

-**(d)**
-*Compare the signal-to-noise you get from the scatter in the matched filter to the analytic signal-to-noise you expect from your noise model.
-How close are they?
-If they disagree, can you explain why?*

-The curvature is

-$$H = $$